pritchardlabatpsu/goloco/README.md

 ### Step 1: Run Docker Compose:
 Prior to launching this application, please see the [data](#data) section for instructions on downloading the core predictive models and modifying environmental variables in the source code.

-Clone this repository, navigate to the goloco directory that contains the Dockerfile and docker-compose.yml files, and run the following command in your terminal:
+Clone this repository, navigate to the goloco directory that contains the Dockerfile and compose.prod.yml files, and run the following command in your terminal:

 ```bash
 docker compose -f compose.prod.yml up
 ```

 This previous step may take a while.
-It will pull both the public webapp image from the Docker hub and Redis.
+It will pull both the Redis image and the public webapp image from Dockerhub.
 It will also start all the app services and mount the inference models in your local directory to the container.
 [Redis](https://redis.io/docs/getting-started/installation/) is an in-memory key-value store database used in this application as a message broker for long callback requests, native to Python Dash, with [celery](https://docs.celeryq.dev/en/stable/userguide/workers.html) backend workers processing requests.

 **ALTERNATIVELY:** The container can be built from scratch on your local machine with the following command.
 This can be useful for developers who wish to change the app and rebuild the container.
 This can be done by running the following command: